International graduate admissions: admission criteria

 - Netherlands: 7.5/10

 - Russia: 4.5/5

 - Switzerland: 4.7/6 (except for HEI : 4.5/6)

-It is desirable that the applicant express a concrete idea of the professional domain (or even position) that they are aiming for, and that they state clearly what aspects of their personality or background have led them to make this choice.
+It is important that you show a clear idea of the professional field (or even position) that you are aiming for, and that you state clearly what aspects of your personality or background have led you to this choice.

-The fit between the applicant's career plans and the training sought is evaluated in order to ensure that the prospective student stands to gain the most from it.
-It is important to us, and to the applicants, that we offer them the training and academic framework that they need.
+The adequacy between the applicant's career plans and the training sought is evaluated in order to ensure that the prospective student stands to gain the most from it.

-Prospective students should be able to demonstrate the aptitude to develop during their studies certain attitudes such as intellectual curiosity, the capacity to take on difficulties and to face complex situations, and the capacity to uphold respect, tolerance and consideration as fundamental values of citizenship.
+Prospective students should be able to demonstrate their ability to develop during their studies a number of skills such as intellectual curiosity, the capacity to take on difficulties and to face complex situations, and the capacity to uphold respect, tolerance and consideration as fundamental civic values.

-Finally, the internationalization of professional training and placement at Sciences Po requires capacities of autonomy, listening, adaptability and openness to others which are therefore strongly valued in the applicant.
+Finally, the internationalization of professional training and placement at Sciences Po requires capacities of autonomy, listening, adaptability and openness towards others which are therefore strongly valued in the applicant.